On diregular digraphs with degree two and excess three: Main Result

 \section{Main Result}

-For the remainder of this paper $G$ will be a diregular $(2,k,+3)$-digraph for some $k \geq 3$.
-Geodetic cages for degree $d = 2$ and $k = 2$ have been found to have excess two \cite{Tui,Tui2}; for completeness, we mention that there are $(2,2,+3)$-digraphs, both diregular and non-diregular.
+For the remainder of this paper $G$ will be a diregular $(2, k,+3)$-digraph for some $k \geq 3$.
+Geodetic cages for out-degree $d = 2$ and $k = 2$ have been found to have excess two \cite{Tui,Tui2}; for completeness, we mention that there are $(2,2,+3)$-digraphs, both diregular and non-diregular.
 We will now complete the classification of diregular $(2,k,+3)$-digraphs by showing that for $k \geq 3$ diregular $(2,k,+\epsilon )$-digraphs have excess $\epsilon \geq 4$.
-Our argument for $k = 3$ is too lengthy to include here, so we will merely state the following Theorem.

-\begin{theorem} There are no diregular $(2,3,+3)$-digraphs. \end{theorem} As a diregular $(2,3,+5)$-digraph is constructed in \cite{ErsTui}, extremal diregular $(2,3,+\epsilon )$-digraphs have excess 4 or 5.
+The case $k = 3$ is more involved and is discussed in the next section.

 We employ the following labelling convention for vertices at distance $\leq k$ from a vertex $u$ of $G$.
-The out-neighbours of $u$ will be labelled according to $N^+(u) = \{ u_1, u_2\} $ and vertices at a greater distance from $u$ are labelled inductively as follows: $N^+(u_1) = \{ u_3,u_4\} , N^+(u_2) = \{ u_5,u_6\} , N^+(u_3) = \{ u_7,u_8\} $ and so on.
-Since the vertex $u_{45}$ will play a part in our argument, the reader is urged to familiarise themselves with this scheme.
-See Figure \ref{fig:kgeq3setup} for an example.

-A first step in previous studies \cite{MilFri,Tui2,MilSir} of digraphs with degree two and order close to the Moore bound has been to establish the existence of a pair of vertices with exactly one out-neighbour in common.
+The out-neighbours of $u$ will be labelled according to $N^+(u) = \{ u_1,u_2\} $ and vertices at a greater distance from $u$ are labelled inductively as follows: $N^+(u_1) = \{ u_3,u_4\} $, $N^+(u_2) = \{ u_5,u_6\} $, $N^+(u_3) = \{ u_7,u_8\} $ and so on.
+See Fig. \ref{fig:kgeq3setup} for an example.
+A first step in previous studies \cite{MilFri,MilSir,Tui2} of digraphs with degree two and order close to the Moore bound has been to establish the existence of a pair of vertices with exactly one out-neighbour in common.
 The argument of \cite{Tui2} can be generalised to show that for degree two such a pair exists for any even excess $\epsilon $.
 For $\epsilon = 3$, we can establish the existence of the necessary pair as follows.

-\begin{theorem} For $k \geq 3$, any diregular $(2,k,+3)$-digraph $G$ contains a pair of vertices $u, v$ with exactly one common out-neighbour. \end{theorem} \begin{proof} Let $G$ be a diregular $(2,k,+3)$-digraph without the required pair of vertices.
+\begin{theorem} For $k \geq 3$, any diregular $(2,k,+3)$-digraph $G$ contains a pair of vertices $u,v$ with exactly one common out-neighbour. \end{theorem} \begin{proof} Let $G$ be a diregular $(2,k,+3)$-digraph without the required pair of vertices.
 Then all out-neighbourhoods are either disjoint or identical.
-Then by Heuchenne's condition $G$ is the line digraph of a digraph $H$ with degree two \cite{Heu}. $H$ must be at least $(k-1)$-geodetic.
+Then by Heuchenne’s condition $G$ is the line digraph of a digraph $H$ with degree two \cite{Heu}. $H$ must be at least $(k-1)$-geodetic.
 As $2|V(H)| = |V(G)|$, $H$ must be a $(2,k-1,+2)$-digraph.
-Since the line digraphs of the $(2,2)$-geodetic-cages are not 3-geodetic and there are no $(2,k,+2)$-digraphs for $k \geq 3$ \cite{Tui2}, we have a contradiction. \end{proof}
+Since the line digraphs of the $(2,2)$-geodetic-cages are not $3$-geodetic and there are no $(2,k,+2)$-digraphs for $k \geq 3$ \cite{Tui2}, we have a contradiction. \end{proof}